lukelul/VEX-Robotics-101/README.md

 # VEX-Robotics-101
-"This is a collaborative project made by a me and group of friends in Vex Robotics that hopes to be a help to new and experienced competitors alike even after our graduation" - Luke
+"This is a collaborative project made by me and a group of friends in Vex Robotics.
+We hope it will be helpful to both new and experienced competitors, even after our graduation." - Luke